USEPA/WNTR/documentation/installation.rst

 .. note::
    WNTR includes C++ code that is built into shared object files (e.g., pyd for Windows) during the setup process.
-This requires that the developer has a C++ compiler on their path.
+This requires that the developer has a C++ compiler located in a folder specified in their PATH.
    When installing WNTR through PyPI or conda, the shared object files do not need to be built and no compiler is needed.